Full Time Christian Service?

 Colossians 3:17 And whatsoever ye do in word or deed, do all in the name of the Lord Jesus, giving thanks to God and the Father by him.

-Many Christians have the sense to realize it is presumptuous and proud for parents to determine that all of their children will either be doctors or lawyers.
+Many Christians have the sense to realize it is presumptuous and proud for parents to determine that all of their children will be "doctors or lawyers".
 We consider this overbearing and unreasonable.
 This kind of parent does not really care what their child is qualified to do nor what interests them; and pity the kid who doesn't fulfill their dream.
 The parents may resign themselves, but they will never quite accept it.
-Of course, this can happen with any number of professions - farmers, mechanics, military men, etc. Parents may assume their children will either enter some certain profession or follow their father.
+Of course, this can happen with any number of professions - farmers, mechanics, military, etc. Parents may assume their children will either enter some certain profession or follow their father.
 Sometimes it's simply a matter of, "All my kids have to go to college or university."

 There are unsaved people who have the sense to realize this attitude is unfair to the child.
 In fact, many consider this an outdated attitude, or perhaps something that parents of high social status fall into because their goal in life is prestige.
 But how goes it among God's people?
 We would agree it is not right for parents to place unfair demands on their kids as far as occupation is concerned in the doctor/lawyer question (and others), and yet are not many Christian parents doing the exact same thing in their own context?

-I have heard people boast that, "All our kids are in full time Christian service."
+I have heard of the boast, "All our kids are in full time Christian service."
 I heard someone once say about a certain preacher, "All his kids are either missionaries, pastors, or pastor's wives."
 It was said as if that proved something about the man.
-It does not prove anything, and I happen to know that particular pastor was very preoccupied with outward appearances to prove "faithfulness".
+I happen to know that particular pastor was very preoccupied with outward appearances to prove "faithfulness" so it didn't prove much that was positive to me.
 He had more than a little of the jackboot in him.

 But what is it?
-How come it is wrong for parents to put unfair requirements on their kids in the secular world, but in the Lord's church it's accepted as "a great blessing" for parents to push their kids into 2 or 3 specific "occupations"?
+How come it is wrong for parents to put unfair requirements on their kids in the secular world, but in the Lord's church it's accepted as "a great blessing" for parents to push their kids into "full time Christian service"?
 I remember one mother telling me in the presence of her small daughter, "I hope she will be a missionary to Papua New Guinea someday."
 How would that girl feel growing up with this "hope" of her mother's always being held in view and discussed even with strangers?
 I call that unfair pressure.
 Well, it's "the Lord's work, of course, so it isn't the same.
 We want our kids to serve the Lord."
-Of course.
 It isn't?
 Do you really?

 Now, I'm sure a lot of well-meaning folks will get upset about this.
 They feel it's perfectly fine for them to train their kids up to be missionaries, pastors, and pastor's wives.
 After all the Bible says, Train up a child in the way he should go: and when he is old, he will not depart from it.
 Proverbs 22:6 So, it must be "right" to train them up to serve the Lord.

 Ah, but that's where the rub comes.
 What is serving the Lord?
 Does one really have to be in "full time Christian service" to be serving the Lord?
 No, of course not.
 There are many ways to serve the Lord.
-What these folks really are admitting by their actions and declarations is, that it is more prestigious to have a child in "full time Christian service" than to have one who is a mechanic, or a builder's wife, or a computer tech, or a farmer, etc. In others words, to put it bluntly: "full time Christian service" and "the ministry" = doctors and lawyers.
+What these folks really are admitting by their actions and declarations is, that it is more self-gratifying to have a child in "full time Christian service" than to have one who is a mechanic, or a builder's wife, or a computer tech, or a farmer, or a farmer's wife, etc. In others words, to put it bluntly: "full time Christian service" and "the ministry" = "doctors and lawyers."
 It's about prestige.
 It's about pride.

 What do you desire for you children?
 Do you desire some position of prominence in the Lord's church?
 Do you hope that you will be able to someday say, "My son is a preacher" (or something similar)?
 Will that gratify you?
 What if your child was just an "ordinary Christian" (and I use that expression advisedly)?
 Would you be disappointed?
 Would you feel like you didn't have much to boast of?
 Hm.
 What should your boast be anyway?
-Psalm 44:8 In God we boast all the day long, and praise thy name for ever.
-Selah.
+Psalms 34:2 My soul shall make her boast in the LORD: the humble shall hear thereof, and be glad.
+[By the way, when we boast in the Lord instead of ourselves or our family, we are a blessing to the humble(!) instead of making them feel unaccomplished because they don't have the same "blessings" we do.]

 1Corinthians 4:2 Moreover it is required in stewards, that a man be found faithful.